AlterMannomann/SQL/README.md

 The overall rule is, the energy of the nothing (0) we had before, must never change for higher dimension or our universe will crash.
 Moreover one space point has one position that can't be shared, changed or used by another space point in every dimension supported.

-Limitations are as well a technical and a philosophical problem and an overall god may not have.
+Limitations are as well a technical and a philosophical problem that an overall god may not have.
 See Limitations for more on this topic.

 ## The one thing
 If we try to imagine nothing, we fail.
 How else?
 Thinking of dimension n = 0 is almost similar, but we can imagine at least something binary, zero and one, minus and plus.
 We have space for at least one *something* not more, not less.
 Means before we had nothing, lets name it zero and now we have something, lets name it one.
 By creating a dimension n = 0 we inherit a binary concept.
 So plus and minus are also in reach.
 Not in dimension n = 0, but in every following dimension.